• Products

 Let’s say a large number of your customers need help with resetting their passwords for various software applications every day.
 You have clear instructions documented for each software program, but they’re hard to find, so customers frequently come to your chat platform to ask your support agents for help.
 This means that your agents spend a lot of their time repeatedly sending the same links to your customers.

-In this scenario, you could create an intent called Password reset, and train your virtual agent to recognize when customers are asking for help with resetting their password.
+In this scenario, you could create an intent called Password reset, and train your virtual service agent to recognize when customers are asking for help with resetting their password.

-Then you could configure the Password reset conversation flow so that the virtual agent asks the customer which software program they want to reset their password for, sends a link to the instructions, and then asks whether the instructions helped them – and if not, creates an issue in Jira Service Management for one of your agents to work on.
+Then you could configure the Password reset conversation flow so that the virtual service agent asks the customer which software program they want to reset their password for, sends a link to the instructions, and then asks whether the instructions helped them – and if not, creates an issue in Jira Service Management for one of your agents to work on.